Rugby union: Asia

 Many Asian countries have a tradition of playing rugby dating from the British Empire.
 India began playing rugby in the early 1870s, the Calcutta Football Club forming in 1873.
 However, with the departure of a local British army regiment, interest in rugby diminished in the area.
 In 1878, The Calcutta Football Club was disbanded, and rugby in India faltered.
 Sri Lanka claims to have founded their union in 1878, and although little official information from the period is available, the team won the All-India cup in Madras in 1920.
 The first recorded match in Malaysia was in 1892, but the first confirmation of rugby is the existence of the HMS Malaya Cup which was first presented in 1922 and is still awarded to the winners of the Malay sevens.

 Rugby union was introduced to Japan in 1899 by two Cambridge students: Ginnosuke Tanaka and Edward Bramwell Clarke.
 The Japan RFU was founded in 1926 and its place in rugby history was cemented when Japan hosted the 2019 World Cup.
 It was the first country outside the Commonwealth, Ireland and France to host the event, and was viewed by the IRB as an opportunity for rugby union to extend its reach, particularly in Asia.
 Other Asian playing countries of note include Singapore, South Korea, China and The Philippines, while the former British colony of Hong Kong is notable within rugby for its development of the rugby sevens game, especially the Hong Kong Sevens tournament which was founded in 1976.

-Rugby in the Middle East and the Gulf States has its history in the 1950s, with clubs formed by British and French Services stationed in the region after the Second World War.
+Rugby in the Middle East and the Gulf States began in the 1950s, with clubs formed by British and French Services stationed in the region after the Second World War.
 When these servicemen left, the clubs and teams were kept alive by young professionals, mostly Europeans, working in these countries.
 The official union of Oman was formed in 1971.
 Bahrain founded its union a year later, while in 1975 the Dubai Sevens, the Gulf's leading rugby tournament, was created.
-Rugby remains a minority sport in the region with Israel and the United Arab Emirates, as of 2019, being the only member union from the Middle East to be included in the IRB World Rankings.
+Rugby remains a minority sport in the region with Israel and the United Arab Emirates, as of 2019, being the only member unions from the Middle East to be included in the IRB World Rankings.